Casa Anchieta: History

 The house is named after Joseph of Anchieta, who was born in San Cristóbal de La Laguna in 1534, and resided in the building when he was in Tenerife, before going to Brazil.

 The site was initially used as an elementary school at the start of the 16th century, which was turned into a single family home.
 It was originally the property of Nuño Pérez.
 When he died, his widow Mencia Díaz de Clavijo married Juan de Anchieta, a captain and public notary, who were the parents of José de Anchieta.
 While José de Anchieta was not born in the house, he lived in it for the first 14 years of his life.

 The current building was constructed on top of it in the 17th century by Diego Benítez de Anchieta.
 It was significantly renovated in the 19th century, with the main facade remodeled in 1905.
 It was also the residence of Manuel Verdugo, the Colegio Mayor Femenino "Virgen de la Candelaria" was located in the building in 1962, and the Escuela de Actores de Canarias was located in the building until 1987.

 It was recorded as a building of cultural interest on 14 March 1986 by Decree 50/1986.

 The building was restored in 2002–05 by the La Laguna City Council with the aim of creating a museum in the building.
 It then underwent a minor restoration in 2006 to temporarily house the Bishopric of Tenerife following a fire in the Salazar Palace until that building that was restored.
 From 2007 it was left abandoned and unused, except for briefly being used to store part of the municipal archive in 2015 until problems were detected in January 2016.

 In 2020 it was announced that a renovation will take place to turn it into a museum and interpretation centre focused on José de Anchieta.
 The restoration work will last 7 months and cost €710,000.
 It will include making the building accessible to disabled people, with bathrooms on each floor and the installation of an elevator.
 The humidity that the building has suffered will be removed, and the internal layout revised to restore a more original layout.
 The work started in 2021.
 By July it was reported that the work was mostly complete, particularly the most sensitive parts, but the remaining work needed some changes to the restoration plan - particularly the electricity supply, the elevator installation, and telecommunications.
+After several delays, the work was completed in 2024.